-Hold Point - Provide copies of approvals obtained by Contractor to the Superintendent prior to the commencement of the works.
+Hold Point - Provide copies of all the required approvals to the Superintendent prior to the commencement of the works.

 Provide and erect signage, fencing, road safety barriers and or guard railing etc. to prevent accidental access to the feature being bridged.